jonaird/planariette/README.md

  ## Usage

-Planariette is a single function call that lets you syncronize with the blockchain then listens for new transactions.
+Planariette is a single function call that lets you syncronize with the blockchain then process new transactions in realtime.

 ### start(token, query, process, (optional) onSyncFinish);